 Section 4 briefly describes the history of the Marine Corps Base Camp Lejeune Site.
 Operations at Camp Lejeune started in late 1941.
 Multiple water treatment plants (WTPs)1 have serviced the Camp Lejeune base, including Hadnot Point (HP), Tarawa Terrace (TT), and Holcomb Boulevard (HB).
-The HP WTP was the first plant to come online in 1942, and serviced the base until the TT and HB WTPs came online in 1952 and in the summer of 1972, respectively (Hennet, 2024).
+The HP WTP was the first plant to come online, in 1942, and it serviced the base until the TT and HB WTPs came online in 1952 and the summer of 1972, respectively (Hennet, 2024).
 In the early 1980s, the groundwater sources for two of the WTPs that serviced the Camp Lejeune base (HP and TT) were found to be contaminated with volatile organic compounds.
 Although the groundwater source for the HB WTP was not contaminated, the HB water system was contaminated when its drinking water was supplied by the HP WTP in the spring and summer months from 1972 through 1985 (ATSDR, 2017a).
 The contaminants identified in the drinking water at the HP WTP were TCE, PCE, vinyl chloride, 1,2-tDCE, and refined petroleum products (including benzene) (ATSDR, 2017a).
-The contaminants identified in the drinking water at the TT WTP were TCE, PCE, vinyl chloride, and 1,2-tDCE (ATSDR, 2017a)."
+The contaminants identified in the drinking water at the TT WTP were TCE, PCE, vinyl chloride, and 1,2-tDCE (ATSDR, 2017a).

-As summarized in the hazard evaluations in Section 5, the Agency for Toxic Substances and Disease Registry (ATSDR), in its "Assessment of the Evidence for the Drinking Water Contaminants at Camp Lejeune" (ATSDR, 2017b), concluded that there was "sufficient evidence for causation" for PCE exposure and bladder cancer, and the evidence for causation was "below equipoise" for exposure to TCE, benzene, or vinyl chloride and bladder cancer.
-ATSDR (2017b) provided no comment on whether there is a causal association between 1,2-tDCE exposure and bladder cancer.
-As discussed in Section 5, the US EPA and International Agency for Research on Cancer (IARC) have concluded that there is limited evidence in humans for an association between bladder cancer and PCE exposure.
-US EPA concluded that there is some scientific evidence that TCE can cause bladder cancer in humans, but also noted that the available studies have limitations that hinder interpretation of study results.
-Also as discussed in Section 5, IARC and the National Toxicology Program (NTP) did not conclude exposure to TCE is associated with increased bladder cancer risk in humans.
-US EPA and IARC do not conclude that there is an association between exposure to benzene, vinyl chloride, or 1,2-tDCE and bladder cancer.
-Dr. Goodman also concluded that, overall, the scientific evidence does not provide support for causal associations between exposure to TCE, PCE, benzene, vinyl chloride, or 1,2-tDCE and bladder cancer (Goodman, 2025).
+As summarized in the hazard evaluations in Section 5, the Agency for Toxic Substances and Disease Registry (ATSDR), in its "Assessment of the Evidence for the Drinking Water Contaminants at Camp Lejeune" (ATSDR, 2017b), concluded that there was "sufficient evidence for causation" for TCE exposure and kidney cancer, and the evidence for causation was "below equipoise" for exposure to PCE and kidney cancer.
+ATSDR (2017b) provided no comment on whether there is a causal association between benzene, vinyl chloride, or 1,2-tDCE exposure and kidney cancer.
+As discussed in Section 5, the US EPA, International Agency for Research on Cancer (IARC), and National Toxicology Program (NTP) have concluded that TCE can cause kidney cancer in humans at some doses, but these agencies do not conclude that there is an association between exposure to PCE, benzene, vinyl chloride, or 1,2-tDCE and kidney cancer.
+Dr. Goodman's review of the epidemiology and toxicology studies that evaluated potential associations between chemical exposures and kidney cancer concluded that overall, the scientific evidence does not support a causal association between PCE, benzene, vinyl chloride, or 1,2-tDCE exposure and kidney cancer (Goodman, 2025).
+Dr. Goodman concluded that the epidemiology evidence provides support for an association between kidney cancer and very high occupational TCE exposures (e.g., >335 ppm-year).